JediWed/ELRA/README.md

 |make serve|Build and start API|
 |make release|Builds binaries for macOS, Windows, Linux and Raspberry Pi.
 Release builds can be found in release/|

+### Build Releases on other Hosts than macOS

+To Cross Compile on other Hosts (e.g. Windows or Linux) edit Makefile and replace CC Binaries with your installed Cross Compile Binaries.

 ## License

 ELRA is released under the terms of the GPL-3.0 license.
 See [LICENSE](LICENSE) for more information or see https://www.gnu.org/licenses/.